From his sponsorship page:

 He’s grown and thrived, receiving medical care and surgeries to help his development.
-He’s non-verbal and not mobile, but he is so full of joy and sweetness!
-He’s always ready to return your smiles when you give him your undivided attention, as well – he loves to hear you talk to just him and also to hear others sing. *Josh has cerebral palsy, alopecia, and an intellectual disability – but has an amazing smile.
+He’s non-verbal, uses a wheelchair to get around, and is so full of joy and sweetness!
+He’s always ready to return your smiles when you give him your undivided attention, as well – he loves to hear you talk to just him and also to hear others sing. *Josh has been diagnosed with cerebral palsy, alopecia (hair loss), and an intellectual disability – and an amazing smile!

-Here’s what Cassie, a volunteer, has to say about Josh:
+Here’s what Cassie, a volunteer, had to say about *Josh:

 *Josh is so beautiful in his own way – his disabilities don’t make him less of a person or any less worthy of sponsorship.

 Sponsorship provides essentials for these kids, including nutritious food, clean drinking water, medical care including medication, doctor’s visits, physiotherapy, or other medical attention, ayahs, nurses, or caregivers, warm beds to sleep in, clothes to wear, the safety of a home where they can grow and thrive, plus so much more.

 Sponsorship lets them know that someone cares what happens to them!

 The children at SCH are loved around the world by many people who have fallen in love with them, even if they have never met that child or visited SCH themselves.

 Please consider sponsoring a child today – if you can’t afford to sponsor a child, but would still like to help, please share this need!

 Birth Date: August 1999